Nagelfar/RestaurantKata/services/Readme.md

 Services are documented with the [Open API Specification](https://www.openapis.org/) in the YAML-format.

+Note: commands are expected to be executed from the `services` directory!

 ## Viewing a single service documentation

 To render a single documentation as HTML with [Redoc](https://hub.docker.com/r/redocly/redoc/) the following docker command can be used